oneblink/bicyclepump.js/README.md

 JavaScript Object Inflation with Dependency Injection

-## Status

-This is a work-in-progress.
-We'll tag this once the below API is implemented.

 ## What is it?

 This project is inspired by [Angular.JS' dependency injection](http://docs.angularjs.org/api/auto/service/$injector), [Express.JS' middleware](http://expressjs.com/3x/api.html#app.use), and [PHP's spl_autoload_register](php.net/manual/en/function.spl-autoload-register.php).